ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 ## Acknowledgements

-Thank you to Emma Smith and Damian Shaw for reviewing the draft of this post.
+Thank you to Damian Shaw, Emma Smith, Hugo van Kemenade, and Stéphane Bidoul reviewing the draft of this post.
 Any typos or glaring mistakes are my own.

 [^separate-metadata]: They are not defined under the `project` table because Dependency Groups
     are meant to be a general feature that work regardless of whether you have an actual Python